 See all related medical device lawsuits our attorneys covered so far.

 Get a Free CPAP Recall Lawsuit Evaluation With Our Lawyers

-The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in CPAP lawsuits.
+The Medical Device Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in CPAP lawsuits.
 We are handling individual litigation nationwide and currently accepting new Philips sleep apnea machine cases in all 50 states.

 If you or a loved one was injured by a recalled CPAP machine, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a Philips CPAP lawsuit, and our lawyers can help you receive fair compensation.